Late VAT return filings & late payment - CZ

 ⚠️ Late VAT return submissions in the Czech Republic may result in daily penalties.

-💳 Late VAT payments may also result in interest charges linked to Czech National Bank rates.
+💳 Late VAT payments may also result in interest charges linked to Czech National Bank REPO rates.

 🚨 Repeated delays may increase audit and compliance risks.